YassineSIDKI/flask-sklearn/README.md

 ## Introduction

-In this project, you will focus on creating a continuous delivery cycle with azure pipelines, using a given code for maching learning application (that you will not develop yourself), and azure portal to create environement on which your application will be deployed.
+In this project, you will focus on creating a continuous delivery cycle with azure pipelines, using a given code for machine learning application (that you will not develop yourself), and azure portal to create environement on which your application will be deployed.

 ## Project Plannig